agradus/OpenLdocs/docs/documentation/guides/demo_package_guide.md

 #### Rules Editor

 Several examples and tutorials are already in the **No Changes** status, therefore available in **Rules Editor** by default.
-For more information on how to manage rules in Rules Editor, see [OpenL Tablets WebStudio Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/webstudio_user_guide/#webstudio-user-guide-guide), *Using Rules Editor.*
+For more information on how to manage rules in Rules Editor, see [OpenL Tablets WebStudio Guide > Using Rules Editor](https://openldocs.readthedocs.io/en/latest/documentation/guides/webstudio_user_guide/#webstudio-user-guide-guide/#using-rules-editor).

 ![](demo_guide_images/3d9e3c989ff6649c2a9c99be85d8452b.png)